ccfontes/faas-bb/SECURITY.md

 The most recent commit of the `main` branch.

 Template's Dockerfile image uses `babashka/babashka:1.3.187-SNAPSHOT` so the template might change unpredictably.
-We use SNAPSHOT version to be able to use `defnk`.
+We use SNAPSHOT version to be able to use `defnk` from [plumbing](https://github.com/plumatic/plumbing).
 Once Babashka 1.3.187 is released, will upgrade to `babashka/babashka:1.3.187`.

 ## Reporting a vulnerability
 Please send an email to mail@ccfontes.com.